 May English as a Second Language students take LRS?
 Yes, but it should not be considered a substitute for the kind of specialized training in English idioms that many students need in order to meet the demands of extensive graduate and post-doctoral work in English.
 It is true that many ESL students have taken LRS at both the undergraduate and graduate levels, and report that it has been immensely helpful both for their writing in English and (in many cases) their writing in their native language.
 The course helps all students think about the needs of their readers and how best to structure their work to meet those needs.
 The course also provides all its students with the opportunity to write and get feedback on eight papers a quarter, and that practice alone has boosted many students' English skills.
 Still, LRS does not directly address many important ESL concerns, especially concerns related to the proper use of idioms, definite and indefinite articles, and the labyrinthine complexities of English verb tenses.
-For courses explicitly oriented toward ESL matters, you may visit The English Language Institute at International House.
+For courses explicitly oriented toward ESL matters and the conventions of North American academic writing, you may visit The English Language Institute.

 What kinds of assignments do LRS students write?
 All students turn in eight papers.
 Most papers are between three and five pages long; the final paper of the quarter is around eight to twelve pages.
 If you're taking the course for a Pass, you may turn in sections of your work after turning in two or three LRS assignments.
 If you're taking the course for a grade, you must complete an LRS assignment for all eight papers.